 Use the future with 'going to' to express future intentions or plans.
 Remember that these plans have been made before the present moment of speaking.
 In other words, use the future with 'going to' with events that have been planned, not with decisions you make at the moment of speaking.

-Subject + to be + going to + verb + (object(s))I'm going to mail you a disability check next week.
+Subject + to be + going to + verb + (object(s))I'm going to set up a guest laundry facility by next June.

-Subject + to be + not + going to + verb+ (object(s))This politician isn't going to help the disadvantaged.
+Subject + to be + not + going to + verb+ (object(s))She isn't going to accept requests for songs from the audience.

-(Question Word) + to be + subject + going to + verb?Where are you going to apply that management technique?
+(Question Word) + to be + subject + going to + verb?When are you going to create the right ambiance?

 Examples of Future Plans and Intentions

 1. Use for future plans.
 Future plans are decisions that have been made before the moment of speaking.